Fitness tracking app's map reveals movement patterns on remote military bases

-Washington (CNN)A global heatmap tracking people's exercise habits could pose security risks for security forces around the world.
+Washington (CNN)A fitness tracking app that maps people's exercise habits could pose security risks for security forces around the world.

-Strava, which bills itself as "the social network for athletes," released a newly updated global heatmap last November, but experts and keen observers have recently realized its potential to reveal location patterns of security forces working out at military bases in remote locations.
+Strava, which bills itself as "the social network for athletes" and allows its users to share their running routes, released a newly updated global heatmap last November.
+But experts and keen observers have recently realized its potential to reveal location patterns of security forces working out at military bases in remote locations.

 Nathan Ruser, a 20-year-old Australian student and analyst for the Institute for United Conflict Analysts, noted on Twitter on Saturday that the map made US bases "clearly identifiable and mappable."